ixlab/crossroads/README.md

 ![Crossroads Screenshot](./public/images/crossroads-screenshot.png)

-A Node + React application to query spatiotemporal data using an interactive and intuitive query paned.
+A Node + React application to query spatiotemporal data using an interactive and intuitive query panel.
 The application features full ES6 stage-1 capabilities on the API and frontend.
 The frontend is compiled using Webpack and the backend is built using the babel-cli (babel-node) and Nodemon in development, and PM2 in production.

 Note that this project utilizes the [yarn](https://yarnpkg.com/en/) package manager, but `npm` will also suffice.